Do you want to fix bland broccoli cheese soup?

 You taste the soup.

 Where’s the flavour gone?
-It tastes of green plant milk!
+It tastes like green plant-milk!

 Don’t panic.
 Luckily, you have a lot of choices of things to add to spice it up a bit.